cardano-scaling/CIPs/CIP-0164/README.md

 - [ ] A peer-reviewed implementation of a Leios-enabled node is available.
 - [ ] Successful operation with open participation in testnet environments over several months.
-- [ ] Key infrastructure signalled readiness for Leios-enhanced throughput.
+- [ ] Key infrastructure signaled readiness for Leios-enhanced throughput.
 - [ ] Hard-fork enabling Leios is successfully executed on mainnet.

 ### Implementation plan